ULS Laser Sources

 The role laser sources play in processing throughput is primarily a function of available power, laser response, and proper management of laser energy applied to the material being processed.

 When optimizing throughput for laser material processing results, laser response time is important, but it is not the only consideration.
-Several laser systems manufacturers in recent years have been promoting focus carriage speeds for raster marking in excess of 100 inches/s (2.5 m/s).
-High focus carriage speeds attempt to increases throughput through brute force, but higher speeds can have an adverse effect on throughput, particularly in imaging applications.
+Several laser system manufacturers in recent years have been promoting focus carriage speeds for raster marking in excess of 100 inches/s (2.5 m/s).
+High focus carriage speeds attempt to increase throughput through brute force, but higher speeds can have an adverse effect on throughput, particularly in imaging applications.
 Overlap between raster passes is an important criteria when raster imaging.
-The amount of overlap affects the edge quality of raster images as well as the flatness an engraved area.
+The amount of overlap affects the edge quality of raster images as well as the flatness of an engraved area.
 Higher processing speeds reduce energy density applied to the material, and therefore reduce width of material removed, ultimately reducing overlap between passes.
-This lack of overlap at higher speeds can require the user to decrease line spacing (increase LPI) to compensate which reduces throughput.
+This lack of overlap at higher speeds can require the user to decrease line spacing (increase LPI - lines per inch) to compensate which reduces throughput.

 Enables Multiple Universal Features